yjunechoe/ggtrace/README.md

 #> 4  0.75   12.000000       FALSE     1     4
 #> 5  0.75   12.328828       FALSE     1     5

-# What is inside the environment?
+# What was inside the method environment?
 ls(envir = boxplot_tracedump[[3]])
 #> [1] "data"   "groups" "scales" "self"   "stats"

-# Use compute_group method from StatBoxplot to apply
+# Manually call the compute_group method from StatBoxplot to apply
 # transformation to the first group using the method environment
 eval(
   quote(StatBoxplot$compute_group(groups[[1]], scales, ...)),